CharanMVS02/Deep-Learning-CPSC-8340/README.md

 Running the Code: Once the installation is complete, launch Jupyter Notebook, import the necessary files from the repository, and run the code within the notebook environment.

-This setup will allow you to reproduce the results from the deep learning assignment.
+This setup will allow you to reproduce the results from the deep learning assignment